Chapter 4. Creating a Red Hat High-Availability cluster with Pacemaker

 link0 and 192.168.123.202 as

-For information on adding nodes to an existing cluster with multiple links, see Adding a node to a cluster with multiple links.
+For information about adding nodes to an existing cluster with multiple links, see Adding a node to a cluster with multiple links.

-For information on changing the links in an existing cluster with multiple links, see Adding and modifying links in an existing cluster.
+For information about changing the links in an existing cluster with multiple links, see Adding and modifying links in an existing cluster.

 4.5.
 Configuring fencing